Postage delay - Monday 20 to Friday 31

 • 12 month guarantee.
 Return box to Hivecraft for replacement.

-• Not covered if box has been opened, split, educted or budded, flooded with water, overheated in 40 degree heat, placed out of the species natural region, poisoned, painted, oiled.
+• Not covered if box has been opened, split, educted or budded, flooded with water, overheated in 40 degree heat, placed out of the species natural region, poisoned, painted, oiled, dieing out from lack of local resources.

 Important for new colony owners